KermanX/KermanX/README.md

 ## Hi there 👋

-I am a Chinese high school student in [Zhenhai High School of Ningbo](http://www.zhzx.net.cn).
+I am a Chinese student in [Zhenhai High School of Ningbo](http://www.zhzx.net.cn).

-I used to be a OIer, but I'm not now because I want to code whatever I want.
+I used to be an OIer, but I'm not now because I want to code whatever I want.

-I am also in the group **[*UniCoder*](https://github.com/UniCoderGroup)**.

 My nickname `_Kerman` comes from [Kerbal Space Program](https://www.kerbalspaceprogram.com).